Best Shielding Gas for Auto Body Panels

 - Keep travel speed steady to control heat input.

-- Avoid it for collision repair when weld quality must stay high.
+- Avoid pure CO₂ for visible collision repair when finish quality matters.

 MIG Shielding Gas Tips for Cleaner Welds